JohnCoene/javascript-for-r/_book/3-21-htmlwidgets-basics.md

 <p class="caption">(\#fig:candidate-chartjs)Chart.js example</p>
 </div>

-We again observe a very similar structure as with previous libraries.
+In Figure \@ref(fig:candidate-chartjs), we again observe a very similar structure as with previous libraries.
 The library is imported; instead of a `div` chart.js uses a `canvas`, the \index{visualisation} is also created from a single function which takes the canvas as first argument and a JSON of options as second.

 Hopefully, this reveals the repeating structure such libraries tend to follow as well as demonstrate how little JavaScript code is involved.
 It also hints at what should be reproduced, to some extent at least, using R.